Visual drag and drop A/B web testing

 Try it yourself

-A Docker Compose setup is available to make it really easy to start up:
+A Docker Compose setup is available to make it really easy to start up (make sure you check the latest version of the file for the most recent packages):

 export DOCKERIP=<your docker ip here>